 What radiographs cannot show definitively is whether an area of bony change is actively contributing to the horse’s lameness.
 This is where nerve blocks play an important role in the evaluative process.

 “90% of front limb lameness is in the foot, and the majority block out with a palmar digital nerve block,” says Myhre.
 “Let’s say we block [the lameness] out there, then we know it is in the back third or bottom of the foot.”

-Radiographs showing signs of bony changes in an area, combined with improvement after the administration of a nerve block, may be enough to confirm the source of a lameness.
-But sometimes, further diagnostics are indicated, particularly in cases where a block helps somewhat, but does not restore full soundness.
-Veterinarians will look for supporting evidence through evaluation of soft tissue structures.
+Radiographs showing signs of bony changes in an area, combined with improvement after the administration of a nerve block, may be enough to confirm the source of lameness.
+But sometimes, further diagnostics are indicated, particularly in cases where a block helps somewhat but does not restore full soundness.
+Veterinarians will look for supporting evidence through the evaluation of soft tissue structures.
 One of the most common tools for this is ultrasound.

-In diagnostic ultrasonography, small pulses of high frequency sound waves are sent into the body and their echoing waves are measured.
+In diagnostic ultrasonography, small pulses of high-frequency sound waves are sent into the body and their echoing waves are measured.
 The resulting image reveals irregularities in soft tissue, including changes in density, areas of fluid accumulation, and degraded quality of attachments to muscles or bone.

 “Ultrasound is very commonly used to diagnose superficial and deep digital flexor tendon tears and for evaluation of the suspensory ligament,” says Bubeck.